You met with an insurance agent about term life insurance. After a discussion about the benefits of term insurance, the agent says to you:

 In our opinion, stick with the base policy.
 Put the premium difference between the base policy and the return of premium policy into an investable asset, or use it to enhance your insurance foundation.
 In our example, the $20.76 per month can go towards additional disability insurance, for instance.

-Return of premium life insurance pros and cons must be analyzed since every family and personal situation is unique.
+Return of premium life insurance must be analyzed since every family and personal situation is unique.
 However, in our opinion return of premium policies only make sense if you feel you can’t invest the higher premium to do better elsewhere.
 As every situation is different, please let me know how we can help.
 We have helped many clients understand the full picture of ROP policies and their alternatives.
-Contact us today to find out more.
+Contact us today to find out more or use the form below,

 *while we don’t have concrete stats, most carriers mention this rate is anywhere from 2% to 5%